sobri909/LocoKit/README.md

 pod 'LocoKit/LocalStore' # optional
 ```

-**Note:** Include the optional `LocoKit/LocalStore` subspec if you would like to use the
+**Note:** Include the optional `LocoKit/LocalStore` subspec if you would like to retain your samples
-`PersistentTimelineManager` SQL persistent store.
+and timeline items in the SQL persistent store.

 # High Level Recording